PCA-POSC-Caesar-Association/Public_ISO23726-1/README.md

 Ontologies are increasingly integrated into enterprise architecture, particularly within knowledge management layers.
 An example is shown in Figure 1.
 The Ontology-Based interoperability (OBI) ecosystem comprises artefacts managed by ISO 23726 WG26, external organizations, enterprises, as well as organizational stakeholders, processes, and capabilities.

+Figure 1 — Example of enterprise architecture for OBI ontology-based interoperability

 ![Figure 1 — Example of enterprise architecture for OBI ontology-based interoperability](https://github.com/PCA-POSC-Caesar-Association/Public_ISO23726-1/blob/main/images/OBI_ecosystem.jpeg)